george24601/notes/mgmt/build_team.md

+To determine whether permissionless innovation has been unleashed to the degree possible, a simple test is to look at the prevalence of meetings between teams (as distinct from within teams).
+Cross-team meetings suggest coordination, coupling, and problems with the granularity or functionality of service interfaces.
+Engineers don't seek out meetings if they can avoid them; such meetings could mean that a service's APIs aren't all that is needed to integrate.
+An organization that has embraced permissionless innovation should have a high rate of experimentation and a low rate of cross-team meetings.

+Wherever knowledge workers perform well in large organiza- tions, senior executives take time out, on a regular schedule, to sit down with them, sometimes all the way down to green juniors, and ask: “What should we at the head of this organ- ization know about your work?
+What do you want to tell me regarding this organization?
+Where do you see opportunities we do not exploit?
+Where do you see dangers to which we are still blind?
+And, all together, what do you want to know from me about the organization?”

+ Any job that has defeated two or three men in succession, even though each had performed well in his previous assignments, must be assumed unfit for human beings.
+It must be redesigned.

+The alternative—to “hire in” new people for new tasks—is too risky.
+One hires new people to expand on already established and smoothly running activity.
+But one starts something new with people of tested and proven strength, that is, with veterans.
+Every new task is such a gamble—even if other people have done the same job many times before—that an experienced and effec- tive executive will not, if humanly possible, add to it the addi- tional gamble of hiring an outsider to take charge.

 I have a standing agenda item for all team meetings that reads “gossip, rumors, and lies” and when we hit that agenda item, it’s a chance for everyone on the team to figure out what is the truth and what is a lie

 After that’s done, my next measure of a team meeting is: did we make tangible progress on something?
 I don’t know what you build, so I don’t know what’s broken on your team, but I do know that something is broken and a team meeting is a great place to not only identify the brokenness, but also to start to discuss how to fix it.